sopra-fs24-group-36/server/contributions.md

 - 05.04, Marko, #66, setup the database for ShoppingLists (ShoppingList Entity, Repository, Service, ...)
 - 07.04, Marko, #47, the invitations are stored with the user and not the group, changed it.
 - 08.04, Marko, #66 and #47, added to the DTOMapper all necessary mappers for groups/shoppingLists/recipes

-## Week 2

-### Sarina

-### Jazz
-- 09.04, #25, #4, finished UI of search bar, made username in top corner clickable, a few other minor changes
-- 12.04, #30, working on connection to backend - few changes to recipe page & making sure login and register work
-- 13.04, #30, working on connection to backend - recipes are successfully saved to database
-- 14.03, #11, working on connection to backend - recipe page is displayed correctly & viewing recipe page finished

-### Yujie

-### Summer

-### Marko